 Biggest Surprise in Crash Bandicoot

-I’ve mentioned it a couple of times already – there is pretty much no plot in Crash Bandicoot.
+I’ve mentioned it several times- there is no plot in Crash Bandicoot.
 In fact, you only get to watch the opening cutscene if you hang around in the main menu long enough.
-Starting to play immediately like any normal person will skip the cutscene and take you straight to the first level.
+Starting to play immediately, like any normal person, will skip the cutscene and take you straight to the first level.

-Now it’s clear that the plot is not what drives this game.
-But after a while the lack of story to drive the game starts to take away from it.
+It’s clear that the plot is not what drives this game.
+But after a while, the lack of story to drive the game starts to take away from it.
 How did I find myself at this level?
-Why am I in Papu Papu’s house and why is he attacking me?
+Why am I in Papu Papu’s house, and why is he attacking me?
 How am I travelling between these islands?

 I’m not saying Martin Scorcese needs to be writing these cutscenes.
 And I realise that the title character was intended to be mute.
-However, the fact you are thrown immediately into the game took me by surprise.
-Each game feels like its own separate minigame and it left me wondering if the game was missing something by prioritising gameplay this much over plot.
+However, the fact that you are thrown immediately into the game surprised me.
+Each game feels like its own separate minigame, and it left me wondering if the game was missing something by prioritising gameplay this much over plot.

 Tier Listing: How Does it Stack Up?

-As each retro game is reviewed, they will be placed on The Game Crater Retro Review Tier List.
+After reviewing each retro game, they will be placed on The Game Crater Retro Review Tier List.
 This tier list will determine where they ultimately stack up with one another.